aklump/loft-core-cypress-selector/knowledge/pages/general/README.md

 Use to replace `\Drupal\loft_core\Utility\Cypress`, by providing a Cypress-compatible selector, to the [DOM Testing Selectors Drupal Module](https://github.com/aklump/drupal_dom_testing_selectors).

-## Install
+## Requirements

 1. You must enable [DOM Testing Selectors Drupal Module](https://github.com/aklump/drupal_dom_testing_selectors)
 2. You must have a custom Drupal module (`my_module`) for the following instructions.
 1. Install this in your custom module as described by _Install with Composer_.
-1. In the root _composer.json_ of your Drupal app, add the `repository` portion from _Install with Composer_ as well.

 {{ composer.install|raw }}

 ## Configuration

 1. Create `\Drupal\my_module\MyModuleServiceProvider` class.
-This will replace the default selector with the custom selector provided by this package, which will output the same markup as the Cypress class.
+Replace `MyModule` with the actual name.
+This class will replace the default selector with the custom selector provided by this package, which will output the same markup as the Cypress class you've been using.

     ```php
     namespace Drupal\my_module;

-    final class AtsCoreServiceProvider implements \Drupal\Core\DependencyInjection\ServiceModifierInterface {
+    final class MyModuleServiceProvider implements \Drupal\Core\DependencyInjection\ServiceModifierInterface {

       /**
        * @inheritDoc